 Just make sure that the stones do not have any sharp edges, to prevent cuts and bruises.

 Heather Sossoman, a pediatric physical therapist and mother of three, shares some exciting winter activities for children on her YouTube channel.
 She demonstrates an activity named snowball catch to her viewers, where you need some snowman cups and cotton balls.
 Sit across your child at a table and give them one of the cups.
 Grab a handful of cotton balls and start playing by rolling the cotton balls over the table and letting your child grab them with the snowman cups.
-This activity can help your child burst the winter blues (i).
+This interesting activity for kids can help them beat the winter blues (i).

 12. Others